SpitefulFox/MagicTrees/tree ideas.md

 - Voidwood Tree: Black/purple wood with Obsidian hardness and 3x3 girth.
 May grow with Hungry node inside.

 - Silver Oak: Fruit is Silver Apples.
 Chance of small instant healing when eaten.

+- Tree of Knowledge: Forbidden Fruit.
+One primal research point and chance of warp.

 =Botania Trees=